 Summary

-- U.S. President Donald Trump said negotiations with Iran are making progress and that he wants an agreement.
+- U.S. President Donald Trump said negotiations with Iran are making progress and that both sides want an agreement.

-- Trump said substantial agreement has been reached on key issues between the two sides and that the talks could be concluded soon.
+- Trump said a substantial agreement has been reached on key issues between the two sides and that the negotiations could be concluded soon.

-- He said the remarks are being interpreted as a sign pointing to the possibility of a diplomatic solution amid ongoing military tensions in the Middle East.
+- The remarks are interpreted as a signal suggesting the possibility of a diplomatic solution amid military tensions in the Middle East.

 Forecast Trend Report by Period